vruksheco/fox-llm/README.md

 ## Contact

-For more information about Fox LLM or Ekatra, please contact [insert contact information].
+For more information about Fox LLM or Ekatra, please contact [tech@ekatra.one].